It's highly recommended to use a VPS and low-spread 5-digit broker who closes daily candles at 5 pm New York time.

 Filters *Set value to 0 to disable a filter.

 - StopLoss, TakeProfit - max. permissible loss and profit target.
-It can express in pips (in case of value > 3) or %ATR (in case of 0 < value <3).
-If the value set to 0, then the EA places SL(TP) in the middle of the price range (HL/2 level).
+It can be expressed in pips (in case of value > 3) or %ATR (in case of 0 < value <3).
+If a value set to 0, then the EA places SL(TP) in the middle of the price range (HL/2 level).

 - Take|Stop Modify - if true, the EA will modify take-profit (stop-loss) if the calculated support and resistance levels are changed.

-- CloseOnOppositeSignal – if true, the EA will close the trade that was opened by the previous signal if an opposite signal is generated.
+- CloseOnOppositeSignal – if true, the EA will close a trade if an opposite signal is generated.

-- TradingPauseBar – trading pause (in bars) that will be initiated after a trade has been closed.
-The EA will not open a new trade during the Trading Pause period.
-In case of value < 0, the Trading Pause will be initiated only if a trade has been closed at a loss.
+- TradingPauseBar – trading pause (in bars) initiated after closing a trade.
+The EA does not open a new trade during the Trading Pause period.
+In case of value < 0, the EA uses Trading Pause if a trade is closed at a loss.